A unified description of small, peripheral, and large system suppression data from pQCD: Qualitative, model-agnostic analysis

 \Cref{fig:small_vs_peripheral_simple} plots the experimentally measured $R_{AB}$ data (points) as well as the simple energy loss model results (bands) as a function of $p_T$, where the proportionality constant $\beta$ is constrained by a best fit to the $60\text{--}80\%$ centrality \coll{Pb}{Pb} data \cite{ATLAS:2022kqu}.
 The bottom panel shows the data divided by simple theory result.
 Theoretical uncertainty bands represent the curves traced out by the various simple theoretical energy loss models.
-In this section, we do not assert any model as ``correct"; therefore, the data divided by theory points (bottom panel) are placed at the center of the theoretical uncertainty bands.
-We observe in the figure that---exactly as for our more sophisticated model---the peripheral \coll{Au}{Au}, peripheral \coll{Pb}{Pb}, and central \coll{d}{Au} data are all in good agreement with the theoretical expectation, while the central \coll{p}{Pb} data are inconsistent with the simple theoretical model.
-Additionally, the various simple theoretical estimates for the energy loss all lead to very similar suppression in central small and peripheral large systems, allowing us to conclude that one expects similar suppression in central small and peripheral large systems \emph{regardless} of the underlying energy loss mechanism.
-Remarkably, the theoretical uncertainty on the central \coll{d}{Au} and peripheral \coll{Au}{Au} points is $\lesssim 15\%$, even though this includes significantly different pictures for the underlying energy loss mechanism.
+The figure shows that the peripheral \coll{Au}{Au}, peripheral \coll{Pb}{Pb}, and central \coll{d}{Au} data are all in very good agreement with the theoretical expectation, while the central \coll{p}{Pb} data are inconsistent with all simple theoretical models.
+Additionally, the predicted $R_{AB}$ leads us to conclude that one expects similar suppression in central small and peripheral large systems \emph{regardless} of the underlying energy loss mechanism.
+Consistent with our analysis based on the $LT$ phase space, the theoretical uncertainty on the central \coll{d}{Au} and peripheral \coll{Au}{Au} points is $\lesssim 15\%$, even though this includes significantly different pictures for the underlying energy loss mechanism.
 The theoretical uncertainty on the central \coll{p}{Pb} points is larger, $\mathcal{O}(10\text{--}30)\%$; however, the \coll{p}{Pb} data points remain in marked disagreement with all of the simple energy loss models.
 The large uncertainty on the \coll{p}{Pb} points is because the $0\text{--}5\%$ \coll{p}{Pb} collision system is the farthest system from the fitted $60\text{--}80\%$ \coll{Pb}{Pb} system in the length-temperature phase space (see \cref{fig:length_temperature_phase_space}), which leads to it being significantly more sensitive to the different temperature and length power laws.
-The AdS/CFT and BDMPS-Z results are similar, and form the upper limit of the theoretical uncertainty band for central \coll{p}{Pb} collisions in the top panel of \cref{fig:small_vs_peripheral_simple}, while the GLV result is more central within the band, and the collisional result constitutes the upper bound.